 NIH R01 Writing Boot Camp 2018

-The Office of Vice President for Research (OVPR) Research Development Office is conducting a faculty grant writing boot camp during the Spring semester led by OVPR Faculty Fellow, Dr. Chris Cheatum (Associate Professor, Chemistry).
+The Office of Vice President for Research (OVPR) Research Development Office conducted faculty grant writing boot camp during the Spring semester led by OVPR Faculty Fellow, Dr. Chris Cheatum (Associate Professor, Chemistry).
 Dr. Cheatum is an NIH-funded investigator who has also served on the Macromolecular Structure and Function B Study Section

-This boot camp will focus on those writing their first NIH R01 proposal (or a resubmission) providing guided writing and peer feedback through a structured process.
-For session topics and tentative timelines see the table below.
-Please note: the final dates and times for this boot camp will be determined based on the participant's common availability during the semester.
+This boot camp focused on those writing their first NIH R01 proposal (or a resubmission) providing guided writing and peer feedback through a structured process.
+For session topics see the table below.

 - Discuss NIH process and Specific Aims page